PixelStoriesEngine/pixel-stories-docs/src/content/docs/guides/connect-maps.md

 In the Fetch Quest, we used the Transfer Player function to move the player through a door after obtaining a key from a rock.
 You can refer to that tutorial to see a detailed example in how we used the function under a conditional event.

+Important Note: after we create a Transfer Player event, all events that are added afterwards will be greyed out.
+This means that no further events in the current map will run after the player has been transferred to another map.
+Therefore, the Transfer Player event must be the last event in the event group.